scipy-conference/scipy_proceedings/papers/horea-ioan_ioanas/paper.rst

 Going forward, better solutions for record keeping should be implemented.

 Of available options we would preferentially consider input code tracking (if possible in a form which is compatible with incremental execution) rather than output code tracking (e.g. in the form of data dumps).
-This is chiefly because output code tracking would be dependent not only of the data being racked, but also of the version of LabookDB used for database creation
+This is chiefly because output code tracking would be dependent not only of the data being racked, but also of the version of LabbookDB used for database creation
 - ideally these versioning schemes would not have to become convoluted.

 Structure Migration